DavidHe1127/Mr.He_HandBook/DevOps/AWS/CDK/index.md

 - Build reusable constructs or use existing ones from construct hub
 - Separate stateless and stateful resources into different stacks

-### Recover from a failed deployment caused by manual removal of a resource from console
+### Recover from a failed deployment caused by accidental teardown of a resource from console

 Typically, missing resource will cause dependant resources fail to update leaving the stack in `UPDATE_ROLLBACK_FAILED`.
 Choose `Continue update rollback` option from `Stack actions` dropdown, skip dependant resources and confirm.
 Once complete, stack should be in `UPDATE_ROLLBACK_COMPLETE` state allowing further operations.
 Now, changing any attribute of missing resource that will force a replacement.
 Re-run cdk deploy should recover the broken stack.